 The assigned guide communicates with you directly through e-mail.
 Telephone communication may be possible if necessary.

-Visit the "English" tab and the "Guide Request" page of this website for more details.
+Visit the "Guide Request" page of this website for more details.

 Our services are provided free of charge.
 However, you are kindly requested to pay the actual expenses for the OHSGG guide(s) as listed below: